What Is a CAT Tool and Why Are They Essential for Companies and Translators Alike?

 - Google Translate is an example of machine translation (whose output should always be reviewed by a professional, human linguist).
 The machine does most of the work.

 - A CAT tool involves machine-aided human translation.
 The human does most of the work.

 There’s a lot to say about machine translation, especially around its evolution from statistical engines to neural networks, so you might want to check out this blog post for more information about the world of machine translation tools.

-Benefits of using CAT tools
+Benefits of using a CAT tool

 There are quite a few reasons as to why translators flock to CAT tools.
 Put simply, these programs reduce the time and effort required from each translator and make it easier to get projects done.
-But, for clarification, take a closer look at exactly how CAT tools can help and their features:
+But, for clarification, take a closer look at exactly how a CAT tool can help and their features:

 - Integrated systems for importing things like dictionaries, term-bases, and reference documents